troybowman/dtxmsg/README.md

    ```
    There will also be .txt files that contain the decoded data.

-## dtxmsg\_client
+## dtxmsg_client

-This project also includes a standalone application that can communicate with the iOS Instruments
+This project also includes a [standalone application][6] that can communicate with the iOS Instruments
 Server independently.
 It serves as an example of how to "speak the language"
 of the DTXConnectionServices framework.

+This app can communicate with any device, provided the Instruments Server has been installed.
+The app does not require a jailbreak, and so far has worked with any iOS version from 9.3-11.4.

 To run it, see: